JetBrains/mps-coderules/docs/content/operation.md

 ---
 layout: page
-title: Reactor Operation
+title: Operation of Constraints Processing System
-parent: content/processing.md
-weight: 56
+menu: false
 ---

-# Reactor Operation
+## Operation of Constraints Processing

 This section provides an in-depth look into the inner operations of constraints processing.

-## Definitions
+#### Definitions

 Program is defined as an ordered set of rules $P = \lbrace r_n \rbrace$.
 Every rule is defined as a tuple $\langle H^+, H^-, G, B \rangle$, with $H^+$ and $H^-$ corresponding to kept and discarded parts of rule’s head, respectively; $G$ is a conjunction of predicates constituting rule’s guard; $B$ being a conjunction of constraints and predicates defined in rule’s body.